Estoril Tamariz Beach

 Above View of Guincho beach through window in stone wall behind Muchaxo Hotel – rustic art!

 Apart from the capital Lisboa the main towns are Porto in the north.
 Coimbra is in the middle and the Algarve with its wide stretches of beaches in the south.
 Other towns are Aveiro and Braga in the north.
-Evora and Beja lie in the south in the Alentejo area.
+Evora and Beja are in the south in the Alentejo area.

 Cascais lighthouse from tunnel